 The average internet user is continuously exposed to dangers concerning online security and privacy.
 Companies and hackers are trying to collect personal information for their uses, and there’s not much an average user can do.
 An excellent way to stay protected is to browse the internet using a Virtual Private Network or VPN in short.

 Using a VPN will ensure a private, encrypted connection to the internet, which has many benefits to the average user.
 However, connecting your device to a VPN is a pain, and what happens when you have multiple devices that need protection, like if you’re in an office setting or using your gaming console?

 To avoid the pain of connecting multiple devices individually, you can install a VPN directly to your router, ensuring safe browsing to all connected devices.

 A VPN is an inexpensive solution to a serious problem, and everyone should consider using one.
 To make sure it’s always running on multiple devices, you need to install a VPN directly to your router.
 By doing this, your devices, co-workers, or friends that connect to your WiFi will also have the necessary protection.

 Another advantage of installing a VPN directly to your router is that you avoid the annoyance of loading up the VPN time and time again.
-With VPN service on your router, it’s running all the time, and you can connect multiple devices with ease.
+With a VPN service on your router, it’s running all the time, and you can connect multiple devices with ease.
 With a VPN already installed to your router, all you have to do is turn on the internet connection, and you’re good to go.
 The installation process is simple, but you need to ensure that you have the right router and a good VPN provider.
 You will need: